openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 2. Complete the signature, build, and installation.

-   The default signature permission provided by the automatic signature template of DevEco Studio is normal.
+​   The default signature permission provided by the automatic signature template of DevEco Studio is normal.
 The mission center demo requires the **ohos.permission.MANAGE_MISSIONS** permission, which is at the system_core level.
-Therefore, you must escalate the permission to the system_core level. ​Specifically, change **"apl":"normal"** to **"apl":"system_core"** in the **UnsignedReleasedProfileTemplate.json** file in **openharmony\*apiVersion*\toolchains\lib**.
+Therefore, you must escalate the permission to the system_core level.
+Specifically, change **"apl":"normal"** to **"apl":"system_core"** in the **UnsignedReleasedProfileTemplate.json** file in **openharmony\*apiVersion*\toolchains\lib**.
 Then sign the files as follows:

    1. Choose **File > Project Structure**.